Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 ```

 In fact, this twisting gives us a whole infinite family of odd crossing torus knots, a sampling of
 which can be seen in @fig-intro-torus_knots.
-A good exercise in building intution is to convince
+A good exercise in building intuition is to convince
 yourself that the torus knots in @fig-intro-torus_knots are different from each other.

 ```{figure} ../../media/torus.svg